topfreegames/khan/docs/API.md

   `:action` must be either 'promote' or 'demote'.

-  Allows a the clan owner or a clan member to promote or demote another member.
+  Allows the clan owner or a clan member to promote or demote another member.
 When promoting, the member's membership level will be increased by one, when demoting it will be decreased by one.
 The member's membership level must be at least `minLevelOffsetToPromoteMember` or `minLevelOffsetToDemoteMember` levels greater than the level of the player being promoted or demoted.

   * Payload